 For communication majors, up to 4 NU-Q units of exam credit (AP, IB and A Level subject exam) may be applied to elective and distribution (out of major) requirements.
-For Journalism majors up to 4 NU-Q units of exam credit (AP, IB and A Level subject exam) may be applied to elective and distribution requirements (literature, history, political science, economics, math/science, statistics, art/art history, religion/philosophy).
-For Journalism majors of the 4 units of exam credit, up to 1 unit A Level subject credit may be applied to the 5-course concentration.
+For Journalism majors, up to 4 NU-Q units of exam credit (AP, IB and A Level subject exam) may be applied to elective and distribution requirements (literature, history, political science, economics, institution; consult the Northwestern University Study Abroad website to confirm that it is accredited.
+Only courses with a grade of C or better will be accepted in transfer.
+Transfer credit accepted from another institution will be reflected on the Northwestern University transcript as a transfer grade, not the actual grade received at the other institution.
+This grade will not be used in calculating the Northwestern GPA.
+No transfer of credit is allowed for grades of P or S. Awarded credits may vary based on the number of credits earned in the other institution.